 A. have charge of and be responsible for the maintenance of adequate books of account for SWAN;

-B. have charge and custody of all funds and securities of SWAN, and be responsible therefore, and for the receipt and disbursement thereof and, subject to the provisions of Sections 3 and 4 of Article V below, shall deposit such fund and securities in such banks or financial institutions as the Board shall approve from time to time;
+B. have charge and custody of all funds and securities of SWAN, and be responsible therefore, and for the receipt and disbursement thereof and, subject to the provisions of Sections 3 and 4 of Article V below, shall deposit such funds and securities in such banks or financial institutions as the Board shall approve from time to time;

 C. perform all the duties incident to the office of Treasurer and such other duties as from time to time may be assigned to him/her by the President or by the Board; and